Active Learning

 Active learning leads to increased student performance and higher levels of conceptual understanding (Freeman et al., 2014).
 When students are active participants in their learning, they are able to retain content and develop thinking skills more successfully than when they are passive recipients of information.

 Testing is one of the simplest and most effective active learning strategies.
 Practice tests or questions presented during a lecture lead to longer retention of the new information compared to simply studying (Roediger & Karpicke, 2006).
-You can integrate testing into your course by asking questions during class with clickers (below), hand signals, or index card signals; giving practice quizzes before, during, or after class; having students develop test questions to ask each other; and providing practice tests for studying.
+You can integrate testing into your course by asking questions during class with Canvas or Zoom (below), hand signals, or index card signals; giving practice quizzes before, during, or after class; having students develop test questions to ask each other; and providing practice tests for studying.

 Think-Pair-Share is another effective active learning strategy which is easy to implement in classes of any size or subject.
 The instructor presents a question, gives students time to think and possibly write about their responses, and then asks students to discuss in pairs.
 These two steps promote active construction of knowledge, reduce inequity in classroom discussions, and can allow instructors to gain insights about student understanding.
 Pairs can then optionally share their thoughts with another pair or write them down and submit them electronically/on an index card (Cooper et al., 2021).